toarch7/nt-recreated-public/README.md

 # Building
 > [!WARNING]
 > This repo doesn't come with any assets from the original game.
-In order to build this game, you will need to extract all the assets from your own copy of Nuclear Throne.
+In order to make this project buildable, you will need to extract all the assets from your own copy of Nuclear Throne.

 This project is built with the GameMaker engine, much so is the original game - therefore, an installation of GameMaker is required.